slacgismo/gismo-cloud-deploy/README.md

 Create an EC2 bastion steps:

 1. Login into your AWS console, and search `EC2` in the search bar.
-Click `EC2 Dashboard` tabe in the left side windwo.
+Click the `EC2 Dashboard` button in the left side window.
-2. In the `EC2 Dashboard` page, click `instacnes` button.
-You will go to ec2 instance page.
+2. On the `EC2 Dashboard` page, click the `instances` button.
+You will go to the ec2 instance page.
-3. In the top right coner, click `Launch instances` button.
+3. Click the `Launch instances` button in the top right corner.
-4. In the Launch an instance page, go to Name and tags section, to give your ec2 bastion a name in the `Name` input.
+4. In the Launch an instance page, go to the Name and tags section to give your ec2 bastion a name in the `Name` input.
-5. Clicke `Add addtional tags` and click `Add tag`.
+5. Click `Add additional tags` and click `Add tag`.
 6. Type `project` in `Key` and a project name in `Value`.
-This project name is used to manage budget.
+This project name is used to manage the budget.
-7. Go to Application and OS Images (Amazon Machine Image)section and change the `Instance type` to `t2.medium`.
+7. Go to the Application and OS Images (Amazon Machine Image)section and change the `Instance type` to `t2.medium`.
-8. In the key pair (login) section, if you have created keypair before, you can use your old one in the `key pair name` input.
-Otherwise, click `Create a new key pair` button to create a new keypair.
+8. In the key pair (login) section, if you have created a keypair before, you can use your old one in the `key pair name` input.
+Otherwise, click the `Create a new key pair` button to create a new key pair.
 9. In the Network setting section, select `Create security group` and select `Allow SSH traffic from`.
 10. In the Configure storage section, type `16` GiB as storage.
-11. Click `Launch instance` in right section and start creating a new EC2 instance.
+11. Click `Launch instance` in the right section and start creating a new EC2 instance.
-12. You can either to use the created keypair to connect the EC2 bastion through SSH or you can click `Connect` button to login in into the EC2 from web browser.
+12. You either use the created key pair to connect the EC2 bastion through SSH, or you can click the `Connect` button to log into the EC2 from the web browser.
-13. Suppose you are already login to the EC2's terminal, it's time to setup the environemnt and install `gismoclouddeploy` from gihub.
+13. Suppose you are already login to the EC2's terminal; it's time to set up the environment and install `gismoclouddeploy` from GitHub.
     Setup the EC2 bastion environment:

 Install dependencies